 In addition to participating in Lockheed Martin-sponsored pension plans, certain of the Businesses of the Predecessor Company provided varying levels of health care and life insurance benefits for retired employees and dependents.
 Participants were eligible for these benefits when they retired from active service and met the pension plan eligibility requirements.
 These benefits are funded primarily on a pay-as-you-go basis with the retiree generally paying a portion of the cost through contributions, deductibles and coinsurance provisions.
 Since the aforementioned postretirement benefits are part of certain Lockheed Martin postretirement arrangements, no separate actuarial data is available for the portion allocable to the Businesses.
 Accordingly, no liability is reflected in the accompanying combined financial statements as of combined December 31, 1996 and 1995.
 The Businesses have been allocated postretirement benefits cost based on participant employee headcount.
-Postretirement benefits costs included in the accompanying combined financial statements was \$616 for the three months ended March 31, 1997 and \$2,787 and \$2,124 for the years ended December 31, 1996 and 1995, respectively.
+Postretirement benefit costs included in the accompanying combined financial statements was \$616 for the three months ended March 31, 1997 and \$2,787 and \$2,124 for the years ended December 31, 1996 and 1995, respectively.
 Under various employee savings plans sponsored by Lockheed Martin, the Predecessor Company matched contributions of participating employees up to a designated level.
-Under these plans the matching contributions for the three months ended March 31, 1997 and \$1,478, respectively.
+Under these plans the matching contributions for the three months ended March 31, 1997 and for the years ended December 31, 1996 and 1995 were \$1,241, \$3,940 and \$1,478, respectively.